Climate change in Syria: Water Resources

 The effect of climate change on Syria is reflected in its water scarcity issues.
 The Middle East is an arid climate, and climate change exacerbates its existing low precipitation levels and susceptibility to drought.
 Syria's overall rainfall has decreased over time between 1991 and 2009, particularly in the northwestern portion of the country in the winter and spring.
 Reports until 2011 show similar trends, along with increases in average temperatures, which have resulted in extreme droughts.
 These periods of drought have also grown in frequency and severity from the late 1990s onwards, with some lasting up to 200 days.
 Notable periods of drought include: 1998-1999, 2007-2008, 1972-1973, 2014, and 2016.

 Syria's water scarcity due to drought is likely to continue intensifying, aligning with IPCC predictions of reduced rainfall in the Mediterranean.
 Between 2021 and 2050, temperatures could increase by approximately 1.6-2 °C, with precipitation dropping by approximately 11% in the winter and 8% in the spring.
 By 2070-2099, temperatures could rise by 4 °C, with an overall decrease of 22% in annual precipitation across the region.
 These reports also predict a 25-27% reduction in runoff, resulting in prolonged dry spells, coastal flooding, and intensified dust storms.
-The Figeh Spring, a critical water source near Damascus, Syria, is predicted to decrease its peak spring discharge by 20% by 2050, and up to 50% by the end of the century.
+The Figeh Spring, a critical water source near Damascus, Syria, is predicted to decrease its peak spring discharge by 20%, and up to 50% by the end of the century.
 Reduced recharge due to less snow and higher evapotranspiration could lead to a 9-30% decrease in annual discharge by the century's end.
 The decline of Figeh Spring's water output poses risks for Damascus' water supply.